 Alcohol

-This solvent is a top-notch degreaser as well as an antiseptic agent.
-When mixed with water and a touch of detergent, alcohol does a fine job of cleaning tobacco-smoke film off windows, mirrors and video screens.
+This solvent is a degreaser as well as an antiseptic agent.
+When mixed with water and a touch of dish detergent, alcohol does a fine job of cleaning tobacco-smoke film off windows, mirrors and video screens.
 Alcohol is also good at removing adhesive residue, which is resistant to plain water or general-purpose cleaners.
 Use denatured alcohol or isopropyl (rubbing) alcohol for cleaning purposes; check rubbing alcohol before use to make sure it contains no dye or perfume.

 entry continues below ↓